23 September 2021

-On 11 November 2020, the UK government introduced the National Security and Investment Bill, which establishes a new screening regime for transactions that might raise national security concerns.
+On 4 January 2022, the UK National Security and Investment Act will commence.
+It will introduce a new screening regime for transactions that might raise national security concerns.

-The Bill is likely to impact a significant number of transactions in key sectors of the economy.
-The scope of the new regime is striking: there will be a mandatory notification in 17 sectors, there will be no safe harbours on the basis of turnover thresholds and companies will face substantial fines in case of breaches.
+The Act is likely to impact a significant number of transactions in key sectors of the economy.
+The scope of the regime is striking: there will be a mandatory notification in 17 key sectors, there will be no safe harbours on the basis of turnover thresholds and companies will face substantial fines in case of breaches.

-It also has retrospectively an impact on certain transactions from the date of its introduction in Parliament, a move prompted to prevent companies taking pre-emptive action.
+The Act will also have a retrospective impact on certain transactions from the date of its introduction in Parliament (12 November 2011), a move prompted to prevent companies taking pre-emptive action.

-Notification will be mandatory for transactions in 17 designated sensitive sectors:
+Regardless of whether the transaction raises national security issues or not, notification will be mandatory for transactions in 17 designated sensitive sectors which are:

-For other sectors of the economy that are not among those 17 designated sectors, notification will be voluntary if the transaction raises national security issues.
+For deals in all other sectors of the economy or for companies providing products / services that do not fall into the definition of one of those 17 sectors, notification will be voluntary if the transaction raises national security issues.

-The Bill captures not just the acquisition of control but also what the Bill calls "trigger events" such as:
+The Act captures not just the acquisition of control but also what the Act calls "trigger events" such as:

-Notably, the new regime will not only apply to investors from any country looking to invest in the UK, it also has extraterritorial effects as it covers acquisitions of non-UK entities if they carry out activities in the UK or supply goods or services to persons in the UK.
+Notably, the new regime will apply not only to investors from foreign countries looking to invest in the UK but also to UK-UK transactions.
+The Act also has extraterritorial effects as it covers acquisitions of non-UK entities if they carry out activities in the UK or supply goods or services to persons in the UK.